Course Catalog

 5 units

 Includes comprehensive grammar review, composition, readings, and discussion.
 Reading and audiovisual material deal with various socio-political and cultural issues in the Spanish-speaking world.
 Classes are conducted in Spanish.
-(Formerly Intermediate Spanish.)
-Prerequisite(s): course 4 or Spanish Placement Examination score of 50.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): SPAN 4 or placement by assessment.
+(General Education Code(s): CC.)

 SPAN 5M